top of page

 Hartzell Robert Nov 1942 2.jpg

-Left, another enlisted-mans unit, this time the IKE jacket.
-Lets start looking at placement of the PWings and the Combat Infantry-mans Badge (CIB).
+Left, another enlisted-mans uniform; this time the Ike Jacket.
+Lets start looking at placement of the Parachute Wings and the Combat Infantry Badge (CIB).
 This is the most common layout.
-PWings above the medal ribbon that sits on the top of the pocket.
-The CIB on the centre flap of the pocket and any then any marksman awards on the centre of the pocket itself.
+The Parachute Wings are placed above the medal ribbon that sits on the top of the pocket seam.
+The CIB is placed on the center of the pocket flap and then any marksman awards on the center of the pocket itself.

-This is a great text book example of an late war IKE jacket.
+This is a great textbook example of a late-war Ike Jacket.

 70884219_1_x.jpg